French Directory: Education and science

 For primary education, each arrondissement in Paris had one school for boys and another for girls, and each commune in the country was supposed to have the same.
 Since the state lacked money, teachers were paid by the commune or by the students.
-Once a student learned to read, write, and count, he or she was graduated.
+Students would graduate after learning to read, write and count.
 In villages, the school was often located in the former church, and teachers were expected, as part of their duties, to carry water, clean the church, ring the bells, and, when needed, dig graves in the churchyard cemetery.

 The choices were greater for the children of the middle and upper middle class, as these families had tutors, or sent their children to private schools, but for much of the population, schooling was minimal.
 There were 56 public schools in the Seine department, which by the population should have had at least 20,000 students; but they had only between 1100 and 1200.

 The continual wars during the Directory also had their effect on education.
 Beginning in October 1797, boys in public schools were required to take part in periodic military exercises, and the Directory established five military schools, called Écoles de Mars, for a total of 15,000 students.
 Attendance was a requirement for entry into the higher schools of engineering and public works.